SebiAi/custom-nothing-glyph-tools/README.md

 See [Glyph Composer does not import my file](#glyph-composer-does-not-import-my-file).

 ## I can import my audio but my glyphs don't light up
-When you use the linear or exponential mode make sure that your Labels cover a range like this left Label:
+When you use the linear, exponential or logarithmic mode make sure that your Labels cover a range like this left Label:
 ![Audacity ranged Labels example](./assets/audacity_ranged_labels_example.png)

 You can make the right Label ranged if you drag on the left or right part of it.